 Microwave oven power draw

 Microwave oven power draw is far greater than many users think.
 In this article, RV Books’ Collyn Rivers explains why – and how.
-This is a particular problem in caravans and motorhomes.
+This is a particular problem in travel trailers and motorhomes.
 Their deep-cycle lead-acid batteries cannot sustain the energy draw they require.
 AGM and lithium batteries are thus better suited.